TotallyNotNero/totallynotnero/README.md

 I am a discord moderator for Jailbreak, a roblox game created by badimo.

---> **Storm Developmentz Contributor**
+--> **Storm Developmentz Developer**

 I am a developer for Storm Developmentz, a group of developers who focus on providing high quality, customizable, efficient, and reliable Discord bots.
 Our first public project is StormBeatz, the best music bot for Discord.
-With over 24,000 servers and a 99.9% uptime, this bot can suit your music craving needs!
+With over 35,000 servers and a 99.9% uptime, this bot can suit your music craving needs!

 --> **iHack**